ENCODE-DCC/caper/README.md

 ## How to configure for each backend

-We recommend to use a default configuration file explained in the section [Configuration file](#configuration-file).
+We highly recommend to use a default configuration file explained in the section [Configuration file](#configuration-file).

 There are six backends supported by Cromweller.
 Each backend must run on its designated storage.
 To use cloud backends (`gcp` and `aws`) and corresponding cloud storages (`gcs` and `s3`), you must install cloud platform's CLIs ([`gsutil`](https://cloud.google.com/storage/docs/gsutil_install) and [`aws`](https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html)).
 You also need to configure these CLIs for authentication.
 See configuration instructions for [GCP](docs/conf_gcp.md) and [AWS](docs/conf_aws.md) for details.